-1 UNECLAC: An assessment of the economic impact of CC on agriculture sector in Saint Lucia (2011); Building Climate Resilience in the Agriculture Sector in Saint Lucia (2015); Third National Communication on CC in Saint Lucia (2017).
+&lt;sup>1 UNECLAC: An assessment of the economic impact of CC on agriculture sector in Saint Lucia (2011); Building Climate Resilience in the Agriculture Sector in Saint Lucia (2015); Third National Communication on CC in Saint Lucia (2017).

-1.05 There are 37 watersheds, characterised by volcanic soils with a topography dominantly of steep and unprotected slopes (Figure B).
-As a result, most of the surface overflows and river channels flow quickly to the sea and cause severe soil erosion.
+the sea and cause severe soil erosion.
 This poses significant long-term challenges to the availability of water for economic productivity, particularly in the agriculture sector.
 Research is ongoing on groundwater resources and the potential contribution to sustainable economic activity, including availability for the agriculture sector.